 - Stuart Speedster: 4:30/km

 - Patricia Pacemaker: 4:00/km

-James is looking for feedback on the new Alpe du Zwift events, as well as the fresh running Pace Partners.
+James is looking for feedback on all things Pace Partner.
 He requests that you share feedback (and any questions) in one of these spots: